Community Development Philadelphia

 - Supporting organizations in providing easy access to food and basic necessities

 - Creating safe, positive spaces for residents who feel empowered in their own communities

 - Enabling positive exchange between volunteers and communities that cross cultural, religious and socio-economic barriers

 How You Can Help

-More than ever volunteers are needed to assist local organizations in their work with vulnerable communities.
+More than ever volunteers in the US are needed to assist local organizations in their work with vulnerable communities.
 In this ever changing world the challenges are multiple and often unpredictable.
 Volunteers on this essential program will gain an insight into the issues faced by these communities and will play a part in combating these challenges and empowering individuals to be active in their community.

 Volunteers will be matched with local initiatives based on skill-sets, preferences and the needs existing at the time of placement.
 The program partners with various organizations running a diverse range of projects and the work undertaken by each volunteer is meaningful and beneficial to the communities served.
 Placements may be with food banks, homeless shelters, donation warehouses, schools and community centres.

 Volunteer work will vary depending on the projects being undertaken and may include:

 - Assisting in food distribution, for example serving meals and packing grocery boxes

 - Sorting donations of food, clothing or household goods